iterative/dvc.org/content/docs/command-reference/import-url.md

   default file name: `<file>.dvc`, where `<file>` is the desired file name of the imported data (`out`).

-- `--no-exec` - create `.dvc` file without actually downloading `url`.
-E.g. if the file or directory already exists, this can be used to skip the download.
+- `--no-exec` - create the import `.dvc` file without actually downloading `url`.
+No connection to the source location is made, so the data hash is not calculated.
+Only the import operation is recorded in the `.dvc` file.
+Use `dvc commit` to save any existing dep/out files to the cache and record their hashes to the `.dvc` file.

-  The data hash is not calculated when this option is used, only the import metadata is saved to the `.dvc` file. `dvc commit <out>.dvc` can be used if the data hashes are needed in the `.dvc` file, and to save existing data to the cache.
+  This can be useful to skip the download if the file or directory already exists locally, or to just save the operation's metadata (to be imported at another time or location).

 - `--desc <text>` - user description of the data (optional).
 This doesn't
   affect any DVC operations.